Seersucker: 2010 to present

-From 2012 onwards, seersucker blazers and trousers made a comeback among American men due to a resurgence of interest in preppy clothing and the 1920s fashion showcased in the 2013 film version of The Great Gatsby.
 Although pale blue and dark blue stripes remained the most popular choice, alternative colors included green, red, black, grey, beige, yellow, orange, purple, pink, and brown.
 The traditional two-button blazer was updated with a slimmer cut and Edwardian-inspired lapel piping, and double-breasted jackets became available during the mid-2010s.
 Since 2010, "Seersucker Social" events have been held in major cities across the United States, where participants wear vintage clothes and ride vintage bicycles.
 Such events are the summer equivalent of a Tweed Run, which is traditionally held in the fall.

 In the 2016 Olympics hosted by Brazil, the Australian Olympic team received green and white seersucker blazers and Toms Shoes rather than the traditional dark green with gold trim.
 At the same time, seersucker pants, skirts, espadrilles, blouses, and even bikinis were worn as casual attire by many fashion conscious young women in America.

 Weaving process

 Seersucker is made by slack-tension weave.
 The threads are wound onto the two warp beams in groups of 10 to 16 for a narrow stripe.
 The stripes are always in the warp direction and on grain.
 Today, seersucker is produced by a limited number of manufacturers.
 It is a low-profit, high-cost item because of its slow weaving speed.